 - Tender passed to the carrier was incomplete, and

-- Out-of-date addresses were used on both the carrier and shipper side.
+- Out-of-date addresses used by both the carrier and shipper.

 Once we understood the root cause of the problems, we developed and deployed strategies to solve them.

-The solution to the first issue was to talk to the carriers and tell them the exact setting they had wrong on their mileage calculation.
+- The first issue was solved by talking to the carriers and tell them the exact setting they had wrong on their mileage calculation.

-The solution to the second issue was to update the tender record (EDI 204) that was being transmitted from the TMS to the carrier so it had complete instructions for the given shipment.
+- Second, the solution was to update the tender record (EDI 204) that was being transmitted from the TMS to the carrier so it had complete instructions for the given shipment.